 When starting the exam, you will receive a relatively easy question, which is below the minimum level of competency.
 If you answer correctly, you will get a relatively more difficult one.

 Besides, if you give a wrong answer, you will receive a slightly easier exam question.
-This process continues until you either use up the exam time or you answer the minimum or maximum exam questions required.
+This process continues until you either use up the exam time or answer the minimum or maximum exam questions required.

 The candidates get to answer a maximum of 265 questions and a minimum of 75 questions.